-Rudolph The Red Nose Reindeer is one of the most famous and loved Christmas songs of all – and it’s everyone’s favourite!
-So this free easy piano music arrangement is sure to encourage young pianists to raise the roof with a rousing rendition!
+So this Easy Piano Music Rudolph The Red Nosed Reindeer is sure to encourage young pianists to raise the roof with a rousing rendition!

 - Start by teaching them the right hand melody line phrase by phrase, paying careful attention to the rhythm and fingering.
 This may take time.
 Do it in stages over a couple of lessons.